wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

-## Version 2
-Version 2 is not yet ready.
-You can use pytorch version of PPO & PPO_continous, but the rest is not yet finished.
-Currently working on PPO_RND

 # PPO-RND

 Simple code to demonstrate Deep Reinforcement Learning by using Proximal Policy Optimization and Random Network Distillation in Tensorflow 2 and Pytorch